Gothic metal: Other pioneers

 The year 1988 saw not only the formation of Paradise Lost but another early gothic metal pioneer, the Swedish band Tiamat.
 Their debut album Sumerian Cry arrived in 1990 and featured "slightly above average death metal".
 Their third album Clouds was released in 1993 as the band's first turning-point, "starkly reducing speed and heaviness for melody and atmosphere".
 The album made an impact on the European metal community for its atmospheric doom metal approach "enhanced with keyboards which are never out of place or over-used".
 The next album Wildhoney was unveiled in 1994 as an "artistic and commercial breakthrough, fully realizing the sound hinted at on previous releases and eliciting effusive praise in metal circles for its brooding, Gothic atmospherics".
 The album featured an interplay of contrasts between delicate acoustic guitar, gentle whispering vocals and angelic choruses on the one hand and massive riffs, industrial grind and death metal grunting on the other.
 On subsequent releases, Tiamat moved further into gothic territory with Johan Edlund "dropping the metal growling in favor of an unearthly croon".
 The result has seen critics comparing Edlund's vocals to the Sisters of Mercy's Andrew Eldritch, "alongside musical comparisons to Nick Cave and the Bad Seeds".
-The band has been recognized for producing some of the most "overtly Gothic material" from Scandinavia.
+The band has been recognised for producing some of the most "overtly Gothic material" from Scandinavia.

 As far back as 1985, Celtic Frost had used female vocals for some songs on their To Mega Therion album.
 Paradise Lost began making similar use of female vocals from their very first album Lost Paradise in 1990.
 Inspired by the use of female vocals on Paradise Lost's second album Gothic, the Gathering released their debut album Always... in 1992 with growling vocalist Bart Smits supported by female singer Marike Groot.
 The music on the album was "firmly rooted in the dark, midtempo style of gothic and doom metal".
 Their second album Almost a Dance arrived in the following year with new vocalist Niels Duffhues, "a strange choice for the band".
 Duffhues' "punk-ish" and "alt-rock" style of singing was widely seen as out of place with the music, a perception that was shared by the band themselves, and the album was "largely written off as a result."
 The Gathering decided to drop the use of male vocals altogether and instead brought in a lead female vocalist Anneke van Giersbergen for their third full length Mandylion, an album that "saw the band adventurously breaking away from the Gothic Doom fare of previous works".
 The result was considered a "groundbreaking achievement" upon its release in 1995 with critics lavishly describing it as "the perfect pinnacle of gothic metal".
 The Gathering's "introspective atmosphere owed a creative debt to Dead Can Dance, and established them as a leading band in their native Holland [sic]".

+The German band Pyogenesis has also been named as a pioneering gothic metal act.